Aristidis13/Parallellization-with-OpenMP-Framework/README.md

   4)Task Scheduling with recursive task creation

 The object is simple.
 You are given a serial code and you have to parallelize it with the help of OpenMP Framework.
-The program accepts an input of a very big polylines file and simplifies it with the help of Ramer-Douglas-Pecker Algorithm.
+The program accepts an input of a very big polylines.txt file and simplifies it with the help of Ramer-Douglas-Pecker Algorithm.

 Also I went a step further and optimised a little my teacher's code.
 I did that by improving the function that simplifies the polylines (RamerDouglasPecker) that is called every time to simplify the polylines by replacing the functions with faster calculations and I removed some useless assignments making even the serial code faster.

+For the curious the results of this project is that the static scheduling approach although very simple is extremely ineffective for non distributed loads and tasks with recursive calling and a threshold in calling to avoid overhead is the best approach (Way #4).